ScalingUpMusic/SUMapplication/src/README.md

 Note that $SPARK_HOME is set to ```/usr/local/spark```

+Right now this works with the subset of data.
+I tried getting the full dataset AdditionalFiles and running this on it (I added the option -a or --alldata to the python script to do that), but spark runs out of memory.

 ## rockTagShell.py

 Runs in the shell (doesn't set up SparkContext because shell does that)